psycopg/psycopg2/doc/src/extras.rst

         `ReplicationMessage` class.
 See `read_message()` for details about message decoding.

-        This method also sends keepalive messages to the server in case there were no new data from the server for the duration of *keepalive_interval* (in seconds).
+        This method also sends feedback messages to the server every *keepalive_interval* (in seconds).
 The value of this parameter must be set to at least 1 second, but it can have a fractional part.

-        After processing certain amount of messages the client should send a confirmation message to the server.
-This should be done by calling `send_feedback()` method on the corresponding replication cursor.
+        The client must confirm every processed message by calling `send_feedback()` method on the corresponding replication cursor.
 A reference to the cursor is provided in the `ReplicationMessage` as an attribute.